HiPERCAM/hipercam/README.rst

          to C-libraries and to enable faster code when critical.

   matplotlib :
          standard plotting package for Python.
+You will also need a Qt backend.
+In opensuse the package python3-matplotib-qt5 allowing the Qt5Agg backend

   numpy :
          Python's numerical data package.
 Highly likely you will have